djangonaut-space/program/CODE_OF_CONDUCT.md

 ## Reporting

 Transparency reports will be published publicly on an annual basis.
-They will be made available on the django-commons.org website and in this repository.
+They will be made available in this repository.
 These reports should be created according to the Django Code of Conduct Working Group's [guidelines][transparency-report-guidelines].